What’s your favorite credit card to earn points?

 Let’s imagine the person asking is just getting started with miles and points and is looking for a credit card to earn points from general spending and paying bills.

-Which credit card can I apply for to start earning miles and points AND keep in my wallet for the long haul?
+Which credit card should I apply for to start earning miles and points AND keep in my wallet for the long haul?

 My answer is the Chase Sapphire Preferred.
 This card has gone through some changes, but it remains a strong choice.
 I ALWAYS have this card in my wallet.

-You get 2x the points per dollar for restaurants and travel and 1x the points per dollar on all other purchases.
+You get 2x the points for restaurants and travel and 1x the points on all other purchases.
 Chase’s definition of travel is quite generous.
-Buses, tolls, parking meters, and taxis all count as travel and earn 2x the points.
+Buses, tolls, parking meters, and taxis all count as travel and earn 2x the points, as well as hotels, flights, and car rentals.

 Chase’s Shopping Portal has hundreds of merchants for pretty much any product you would be looking to buy.
 It’s simple to shop through the portal and earn a lot of points for your regular purchases.